-So are we.
 During the early closing of the 2019-20 school year, TpT saw a 250% increase in purchases of digital resources.
-We’ve responded by launching TpT Digital Activities, a new tool that allows for ease of use and flexibility in how your instruction is delivered.
+And we responded by launching TpT Digital Activities, a tool that allows for ease of use and flexibility in how your instruction is delivered.
 With the ability to convert your favorite educator-created printable resources into digital activities that students can complete on a device, you can adapt the TpT resources you love to meet your instructional needs.

 What Are TpT Digital Activities?

-A TpT Digital Activity is simple.
-Take a PDF and customize it digitally with additional instructions, answer boxes, and more.
-Then, assign it to students to complete online via Google Classroom.
-Resources that are enabled for TpT Digital Activities give you flexibility — since you can print them (if you’re still teaching in a physical classroom), or you can make them digital and send them to students to complete on a device (if you’re teaching them online).
+A TpT Digital Activity is a tool that enables you to take a PDF and customize it digitally with additional instructions, answer boxes, and more.
+Then, you can assign it to students to complete online by sharing a link.
+Resources that are enabled for TpT Digital Activities give you flexibility — since you can print them or you can make them digital and share them with to students to complete on a device.
 We know learning new technology can be overwhelming, so the best part of TpT Digital Activities is that it only takes about five minutes to learn and start using, regardless of your level of tech experience.

-Give it a try.
 Over 550,000 of your favorite TpT resources are already enabled or prepared for you to use as a TpT Digital Activity.
-Here’s a simple guide to TpT Digital Activities, and how to get started in five simple steps.
+Here’s a simple guide to TpT Digital Activities, and how to get started in five steps.

-- 4. Assign.
-Assign the resource to your students via Google Classroom by clicking “Assign,” then “Create Access Link,” then “Create New Code.”
-Finally, click the green Google Classroom button and enter the appropriate details.
-Your students will get a unique code that allows them to complete the activity and turn it back in to you for review — all online.
-NOTE: You’ll need Google Classroom in order to use this tool with students.
+4. Assign.
+Assign your newly annotated digital activity to your students directly through Google Classroom or by copying and pasting a unique URL into your LMS of choice.
+Your students will get a unique code that allows them to complete the activity with the same annotation tools and turn it in to you for review — all online.

 Teach at Your Best, No Matter Where Learning Happens